 In practice, even ten years after the “launch” of Industrie 4.0 we see that most enterprises are still in the quite early stages of their cyber-physical convergence efforts per at least one analyst.

 And it’s here that also in Industry 4.0 we find those eternal hurdles.
 The Boston Consulting Group, among others, identified:

 - The definition of a strategy (for Industry 4.0), challenge number one.

-- The rethinking of the organization and processes to maximise outcomes.
+- The rethinking of the organization and processes to maximize outcomes.